NoisySnooper/SQUISHE/README.md

   wavenumber, absorbance, raw channels, defringed and smoothed columns) with copy-as-TSV and open-in-Excel.
-- **Journal figure presets**: one pick applies a publisher's current column width and house style (Nature, Science, RSI/AIP, APS, Elsevier) with a WYSIWYG preview at the exact export size.
-PNG / PDF / SVG / EPS / TIFF.
+- **Journal figure presets**: one pick applies a publisher's current column width and house style with a WYSIWYG preview at the exact export size.
 - **Publication controls**: color-block legend keys or an automatic pressure colorbar for dense series, title and axis-label positioning, per-axis label gaps and spine widths, Crameri perceptually-uniform colormaps.